How Section 8 Decides if Your Rent Is Reasonable

-- Location- The unit must be in an area within the PHA’s jurisdiction.
+- Location- The unit must be in an area that the Section 8 office covers.
 If the unit is in a nearby area, the PHA has to make appropriate adjustments.

 - Is Comparable in Size- Even if the units have the same number of bedrooms, a one bedroom that is 600 square feet is not comparable to a one bedroom that is 1200 square feet.
 The units must therefore be similar in number of bedrooms and in square footage.

-- Similar in Type- To be comparable, the units must be located in the same type of property, such as in a single family home, a multifamily home, an apartment building or a high-rise.
+- Similar in Type- The units must be located in the same type of property, such as in a single family home, a multifamily home, an apartment building or a high-rise.

 - Date of Construction- The PHA will not compare a newly constructed home to a home that was built in 1900.